If you have any further questions, contact us.

-A Contingent Fee is an alternative to having to pay for legal services up front.
+A contingent fee is an alternative to having to pay for legal services up front.
 The attorney only gets paid if money is collected.
-The usual fee the attorney collects when he settles the case without going to trial is 1/3.
-This type of fee is most often used in Bodily Injury or Collection cases.
+The usual fee the attorney collects when they settle the case without going to trial is one-third.
+This type of fee is most often used in bodily injury or collection cases.

-An Hourly Fee is usually charged in Criminal, Domestic, and Miscellaneous cases.
-The fee begins with the payment of a Retainer (Deposit, Consultation Fee) at the initial meeting with the attorney.
+An hourly fee is usually charged in criminal, domestic and miscellaneous cases.
+The fee begins with the payment of a retainer (deposit, consultation fee) at the initial meeting with the attorney.
 After the initial meeting, an hourly rate is charged.
-The fee for senior lawyers is $300 per hour; associate lawyers are $200 per hour.
-Compare our fees, which are at least 50% less than Boston prices.
+The fee for senior lawyers is $300 per hour; the fee for associate lawyers is $200 per hour.

-A Flat Fee is a fixed fee charged to handle a particular legal problem.
-These are most often used when dealing with Real Estate, Estate Planning, and Elder Law.
-It may also be used for Criminal and Domestic cases.
+A flat fee is a fixed fee charged to handle a particular legal problem.
+These are most often used when dealing with estate planning.
+They may also be used for criminal and domestic cases.

 Do I need to give the police my license when stopped?

-If a policeman stops you for any reason while driving a vehicle, you must produce both your license and registration.
+If a police officer stops you for any reason while driving a vehicle, you must produce both your license and registration.

 Do I have to take a field sobriety test if asked?

 Do not discuss or perform any field sobriety test and insist upon calling your lawyer.

 If I think I can pass a breathalyzer, should I take it?

 If you are of the opinion that you could pass a breathalyzer test, call your lawyer before taking it.
 You also have the right to a blood test.